 The process for rolling out the plan is pretty simple and emulates the multi-week approach I previously used to introduce my series on London’s most vulnerable, and London’s economy.
 The series will begin with a review of the reasons why transportation is important to our community from a public policy and market perspective, and why we need to invest in it.
 I will then outline what I believe to be our community’s transportation goals, and where they overlap, reaffirm and align with several civic initiatives including the London Plan, the Transportation Master Plan, the City’s Strategic Plan and the LTC Strategic Plan.
 After all, I am not interested in re-inventing the wheel.
 There has been some very good work done to-date and in my view, it makes all of kinds of sense to use it.

 The posts will then focus on what I believe should be our transportation and infrastructure priorities by mode of transportation, including: roadways and sidewalks, bike paths and walking trails, air, rail and transit.
-The final two posts will lay out the estimated financial impacts of each investment, risks and potential rewards.
-It will also include (where possible) a comparative analysis with other municipal transportation systems.
+The final post will lay out the estimated financial impacts of each investment, risks and potential rewards.

 I would have liked to include a comparative analysis with the Shift BRT and LTC plans.
 However, the source data, underlying assumptions and the financial analysis associated with those plans have yet to be made public.

 At the publication of each post in the series, I invite you to provide comments, criticisms, suggestions, and possible amendments.
 I want to make this process as interactive as possible so that when the election begins, I am in a position to introduce a plan that gives Londoners a real, reasonable alternative to Shift BRT.